NanoStorm/phishing_email_analysis/README.md

 ```

 - This line reads the CSV file and loads it into a DataFrame called data, which acts like a table in memory.
-- We then preview the first few rows using .head() to make sure it loaded correctly.
+- We then preview the first few rows using .head() to ensure it loaded correctly.

 ### 2. Explore the Dataset 🗺️
 Several steps are taken to understand the data